-Star of the Sea elementary school currently has 233 students from 185 families.
-It includes Kindergarten through the 8th grade with one class per grade.
-Kindergarten-3rd classes generally have a faculty-to-student ratio of 15:1 and are staffed with a teacher and a teacher’s aide, while grades 4-8 have a ratio of about 25:1, making Star’s student-to-teacher ratio among the lowest in the San Francisco Archdiocese.
+Star of the Sea elementary school currently has approximately 200 students from 170 families.
+It includes preschool through the 8th grade with one class per grade.
+Kindergarten-3rd classes generally have a faculty-to-student ratio of 12:1 and are staffed with a teacher and a teacher’s aide, while grades 4-8 have a ratio of about 20:1, making Star’s student-to-teacher ratio among the lowest in the San Francisco Archdiocese.

 Perhaps the best measure of our students’ academic achievements comes from the high schools that our graduates attend.
 Our graduates are consistently accepted to and excel in some of San Francisco’s finest public and private high schools, including: